How to Write Master's Degree and Bachelor's Degree

 - She claimed to be a Bachelor of Physics.

-Don't Capitalize a Term Because It's "Important"Remember, master's degree and bachelor's degree are common nouns, which are written in lowercase.
+Don't Capitalize a Term Because It's "Important"This is a general warning.
 Do not capitalize a word or a term just because it seems important.